24900181/19AI405ExpNo1/README.md

 ### RESULT: ###
 ~~
-       An AI Agent with PEAS Description with description.
+       An AI Agent with PEAS Description is developed.